 For a wedding to be celebrated in the Diocese of Rockford, both individuals must be at least 19 years of age at the time of the wedding.
 In addition, in order to be married at the Newman Catholic Student Center, the bride, groom, or a parent must be a registered parishioner at Christ the Teacher University Parish or a student at NIU.
 Preparation for a Catholic wedding ceremony takes place in steps over a period of at least six months.
 These steps are outlined here and explained in detail on the following pages.
 If you have any questions, please contact Marcia Feltes at email@example.com

 Newman Catholic Student Center also has a wedding coordinator to help you will your plans.
 The Newman wedding coordinator will not only meet with you to walk you through the basic planning for your wedding, but will assist at the rehearsal and the day of the wedding.
 Among other things, the wedding coordinator will meet with you to help choose the readings and answer questions, will be at the rehearsal, and will be at the church before your wedding takes place to accept flowers, show bridal party where to dress, and assist the priest in preparing for the wedding.
-Please email or call the wedding coordinator, Kathy Cebulski at email@example.com 815-895-4552) to set up a meeting.
+Please email the wedding coordinator, Kathy Cebulski at firstname.lastname@example.org to set up a meeting.

 The Steps of Marriage Preparation

 Step One: Initial interview with the priest.
 (At the bottom of this page is a form to submit to request a meeting with Father Manno.)

 FOCCUS (Facilitating Open Couple Communication, Understanding, and Study) will help to identify strengths and weaknesses in your relationship.
 This is administered by the priest and will take place on the first or second visit.
 You will discuss the results at a later date with your priest.